 “In this case, the potential outcomes may take a while to emerge,” he told TechNewsWorld.
-“Sensitive email content leading to strategy, financial transactions, user credentials may all be at stake.”
+“Sensitive email content leading to strategy, financial transactions, and user credentials may all be at stake.”

-Matt Petrosky, vice president of customer experience at GreatHorn, a cloud email security company in Waltham, Mass. added that it is safe to say that there will be an increase in impersonation-based attacks with attackers having access to internal communications, as well as accounts receivable and payable information.
+Matt Petrosky, vice president of customer experience at GreatHorn, a cloud email security company in Waltham, Mass., added that it is safe to say that there will be an increase in impersonation-based attacks with attackers having access to internal communications, as well as accounts receivable and payable information.

 “Attackers can use that data to insert themselves via email impersonation to misdirect payments or exploit internal information,” he told TechNewsWorld.